 Sutton Community Project is run by a group of volunteers and committed to reduce food waste, inspire more sustainable ways of living and support people in lower income in our local community for a better future for all.

-Our vision is to share God's love, reduce food waste, fight against poverty and bringing the community together in the town of Sutton.
+Our vision is to share God's love, reduce food waste, fight against poverty and bringing the community together in the town of Sutton and beyond.

 Our values are the fundamental driving principles that encapsulate the passion and motivation for our campaigns.